Mellanox/SAI-Implementation/README.md

 This repository contains SAI implementation for Mellanox hardware for SONIC project (https://github.com/Azure/sonic).

-SAI headers are based on latest head (as of Nov 28, 2017) of branch v1.2 (following release v1.2) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/
+SAI headers are based on latest head (as of Feb 22, 2018) of branch v1.2 (following release v1.2.3) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/

 The implementation is written over Mellanox SwitchX interfaces API.
 The API and documentation for it, are available in